qmaness-hue/EGR314qmaness.github.io/docs/06-BOM/BOM.md

 ---

 ## Overview
-Written context needs to added!
+The Bill of Materials is the total culmination of every part within the subsystem.
 >Pick **ONLY** one of the two examples show below. **Remove** the other example. **REMOVE notations within the remaining section about being an example.**

-## Bill of Materials (Example as Table)

 ## Bill of Materials